 Short-Term Rental business licences must be obtained and renewed annually.
 A licence is valid from the date of issuance until December 31 of that year.
 Licence applications can be renewed online using the Town’s licence application portal.

 Short-Term Rentals with an occupancy of 10 or less are required to have a fire evacuation plan on the back of each bedroom door.
 If the occupancy is 11 or more then a fire safety plan is required and to be placed in an accessible area.

 All Fort Erie Short-Term Rental businesses require a licence to operate.
 The following fees are required to purchase a licence.
 Each property operating as a Short-Term Rental requires a licence.

 Demerit Points and Penalties

-Short-term rental owners found in violation of the short-term rental bylaw will receive demerit points and a penalty for each infraction given.
+Short-Term Rental owners found in violation of the Short-Term Rentals bylaw will receive demerit points and a penalty for each infraction given.

 Demerit points will remain in place until the two-year anniversary of the date they were given.

 |Failure to comply with Fire Protection & Prevention Act/Fire Code||15||Fines imposed under FPPA/Code|